c4tom/DreamDevBox/docs/custom-container/enable-rabbitmq.rst

 Enable and configure RabbitMQ
 *****************************

-This section will guide you through getting RabbitMQ integrated into the Devilbox.
+This section will guide you through getting RabbitMQ integrated into the DreamDevBox.

 .. seealso::
    * |ext_lnk_rabbitmq_github|